 Australian Air Express Logo

-The name Australian Air Express is written in a unique bold font with rectangular serifs.
-There are no diagonal cuts at the ends of the characters; they are all either vertical or horizontal.
+Australian Air Express is written in a unique, bold font with rectangular serifs.
+There are no diagonal cuts at the ends of the characters; they are all vertical or horizontal.
 The angularity of the glyphs is balanced only by the round dots above both “i’s.”
 The text is divided into two lines, with a noticeably narrow space between neighboring words.
 Notably, the word “air” is typed entirely in lowercase letters, unlike “Australian” and “Express,” where the initial letters are capitalized.
 Next to the text is a stylized airplane with turquoise wings separated by a blue stripe.